Should You Buy Facebook Likes?

-Having 10,000 Likes on your Facebook Page doesn’t mean much if they aren’t engaging with you.
+Having 10,000 Facebook page Likes doesn’t mean much if they aren’t engaging with your social media platform.
 Bought fans don’t engage because most of them aren’t real people.
-Even if they are real people, they aren’t at all interested in what you have to say.
+Even if they are real people, they aren’t going to be interested in what you have to say.
 So when you buy Facebook Likes packages, you dont actually get genuine Facebook engagement from your audience.

-EdgeRank is Facebook’s algorithm that determines which posts go into users’ News Feeds.
-It’s difficult enough to get your posts into the News Feeds of your Facebook Fans as it is, but when your Facebook Page has little or no engagement (especially with a large number of Likes or a big audience), the algorithm will detect this and no one will see your posts.
+Facebook’s machine learning algorithm determines which posts go into users’ news feeds.
+It’s difficult enough to get your posts into the news feeds of your Facebook fans as it is, but when your Facebook page has little or no engagement (especially with a large number of Likes or a big audience), the algorithm will detect this and no one will see your posts.

-For future reference, here are the four factors that affect your Page’s Edgerank:
+For future reference, here are four factors that can affect your page’s ranking:

-- If a Fan interacted with your posts before: If they Like every post by your Page that Facebook shows them, it will show them more from your Page.
+If a fan interacted with your posts before: If they Like every post by your Page that Facebook shows them, it will show them more from your Page.
 Real Likes on Facebook help to guide relevant content for more meaningful social networking.

 Other people’s reactions to a specific post: If everyone on Facebook that’s shown a post ignores it or complains, it’s less likely to show anyone that post.
 Likes on Facebook help to determine the quality of that post.
 If you buy Likes, the algorithm will be able to detect this.

-Your fans’ interaction with posts of the same type in the past: If your Fans always Like photos, there’s a better chance they’ll see a photo posted by your Page.
+Your fans’ interaction with posts of the same type in the past: If your fans always Like photos, there’s a better chance they’ll see a photo posted by your Page.
 Post Likes offer long-term value in this sense.
 If you buy Likes, you’re actually detracting from this value.

-If a specific Facebook post has received complaints by other users who have seen it, or your Page has received lots complaints in the past, your Fans will be less likely to see that post.
+If a specific Facebook post has received complaints from other users who have seen it, or your Facebook Page has received lots of complaints in the past, your fans will be less likely to see that Facebook post.

 So where will this lead?

-Unfortunately, if you sell, for example, exercise equipment, you won’t actually be posting something that is relevant to your Fans who are interested in exercise and will potentially buy from you.
-This will cause these real Likes to lose interest in your Page and they’ll stop seeing any of your posts in their News Feed.
+Unfortunately, if you sell, for example, exercise equipment, you won’t actually be posting something that is relevant to your fans who are interested in exercise and will potentially buy from you.
+This will cause these real Likes on Facebook to lose interest in your page, and they’ll stop seeing any of your posts in their news feed.

 Purchased Likes Won’t Become Your Customers

 Facebook Pages, like any marketing channel, are meant to help generate more sales for your business.
-If you’re just engaging with people on Facebook who have no interest in the products or services you sell, then it’s a futile activity.
+If you’re just engaging with people on the platform who have no interest in the products or services you sell, then it’s a futile activity.
 When you buy Facebook Likes, you defeat the purpose of using your Facebook page as a marketing tool for real customers.

 As I mentioned above, you may be able to engage these Likes with certain posts that they are interested in, like pictures of cats, but your chances of engaging them with posts in your industry niche and converting them are zero.
 So when you buy Facebook Likes, you dont increase your customer base.

 Alternatives to Buying Facebook Likes

-So now that we know the reasons NOT to buy Likes, how do we go about increasing Facebook Likes?
-Here are the three best techniques we’ve found to do this, FAST:
+So now that we know the reasons NOT to buy Facebook Likes, how do we go about increasing Facebook Likes and followers?
+Here are the four best techniques we’ve found to grow your social media, FAST: